timgthomas/blog/src/Web/Content/posts/breaking-your-old-html-habits.md

-Not only have we removed a lot of noise (making the HTML much easier to read), but we've leveraged some new HTML 5 features to make our markup more _meaningful_, which has positive implications like improving search engines' ability to crawl your site, helping visually-impaired users view your site with screen readers, and making your friendly Web developer coworkers happy. :)
+Not only have we removed a lot of noise (making the HTML much easier to read), but we've leveraged some new HTML 5 features to make our markup more _meaningful_, which has positive implications like improving search engines' ability to crawl your site, helping visually impaired users view your site with screen readers, and making your friendly Web developer coworkers happy. :)

 [1]: http://www.bluerobot.com/web/css/fouc.asp/